 Is Online Gambling Legal in Virginia?

-At the moment of writing, there are no state-regulated Virginia online casinos to join, leaving offshore operations as the only options.
-In other words, players are not forbidden from placing online bets, as long as it is done outside of the state border.
-While authorities do not prosecute players – they are in a so-called gray zone, the situation for unlicensed casino providers is very uncertain as they could face some serious charges.
+Although there are no state-regulated Virginia online casinos to join, players are not forbidden from placing online bets, as long as it is done outside of the state border, as the whole sector is left in a so-called grey area.

-Although there is no gambling age limit to enter a casino in Virginia, you must be at least 21 years old if you wish to participate in any kind of gambling activity.
-Eighteen-year-old players may place bets only when participating in land-based poker rooms, bingo halls, lottery, and horse and dog racetracks, as well as playing online bingo.
+Once land-based casinos start opening around the state, players will be required to have at least 21 years if they wish to participate in any gambling activity.
+Eighteen-year-olds may place bets only when participating in land-based poker rooms, bingo halls, lottery, and horse and dog racetracks, as well as playing online bingo.

 Are Land-Based Casinos Allowed in Virginia?

-Even though there are no inland casinos operating in the state of Virginia, The Virginia Lottery Board has started the long process towards licensing and opening the first Vegas-style venues in Virginia including a few resorts like Hard Rock (Bristol), Caesars (Danville), Rivers Casino (Portsmouth), and Norfolk Resort & Casino (Norfolk).
-Players can expect these destinations to launch in-person gambling to be legal in late 2022/early 2023 or maybe even later.
+The Virginia Lottery Board has started the long process towards licensing and opening the first Vegas-style venues in Virginia, including a few resorts like Hard Rock (Bristol), Caesars (Danville), Rivers Casino (Portsmouth), and Norfolk Resort & Casino (Norfolk).
+Players can expect these destinations to start offering their services no sooner than late 2022.

 Which Forms of Online Gambling Are Legal in Virginia?

-Players can try their luck in lottery games or buy lottery tickets from their mobile, instead of doing it in person.
+Players can try their luck in lottery games or buy lottery tickets using mobile devices instead of in person.